Iran may review cooperation with IAEA if EU pressure mounts: TV

 The mechanism involves a Joint Commission, whose members are Iran, Russia, China, Germany, France, Britain and the European Union, seeking to resolve the dispute.

+Iran’s Supreme Leader Ayatollah Ali Khamenei, not parliament, has the last say on state matters such as Tehran’s nuclear standoff with the West.

+The Tasnim report did not say how many lawmakers signed the statement, which also called on the government to consider downgrading its diplomatic ties with Britain after Iranian officials accused the U.K envoy to Tehran of attending an illegal protest, which he denies.

-Writing by Parisa Hafezi; Editing by David Goodman and Alexandra Hudson
+Writing by Parisa Hafezi; Editing Alexandra Hudson